Home

 Brunsvigia josephinae

 The spectacular Brunsvigia josephinae has the largest flower cluster in the Amaryllis family.
-With a massive bulb up to 9 inches wide, it is reported to be the world's largest bulb!
-The "Candelabra Lily", also known as "Josephine's Lily", makes a radiating flower cluster that can get over 3 feet across!
-This rare South African native is a long-lived bulb, and is easy to grow in the right conditions.
+With a massive bulb up to 9 inches wide, it is said to be the world's largest bulb!
+The "Candelabra Lily", also known as "Josephine's Lily", makes a radiating flower cluster almost 3 feet across!
+This rare South African native is a long-lived bulb, and it's easy to grow in the right conditions.

 Brunsvigia josephinae

-Brunsvigia josephinae comes from an area that is very dry in the summer, so it has adapted by going dormant then, and growing during the rainy winter.
-It makes about 10 to 20 attractive, bluish-green leaves, each about 18-24" long.
+Brunsvigia josephinae comes from an area with a very dry summer, so it has adapted by going dormant for the summer, and growing during the rainy winter.
+It makes about 8 to 20 attractive, bluish-green leaves, each about 18-24 inches long.
 In late spring, the leaves die back and the bulb lays dormant for the summer.
 In late summer, before the new leaves appear, it sends up its dramatic flower stalk.
-The scape has about 30 to 40 scarlet flowers, each about 2 inches long.
+The scape has about 30 to 50 scarlet flowers, each about 2 inches long.
 The unusually long flower stems serve as landing pads for birds, especially hummingbirds.
 The bulb reaches flowering size at about 10-11 years old.
-You might be able to cross-breed it with Amaryllis belladonna and related species.
+You can cross-breed it with Amaryllis belladonna to make larger flowers that are pink.

 Brunsvigia josephinae - Candelabra Lily